 I do not bill insurance.

-Massage supplies, bandages, and compression garments (for clients only)
+I sell massage supplies, bandages, and compression garments to current clients only.

 I sell gift certificates for any occasion, but please allow three days for us to make an exchange.
 I'm often not available because I'm with clients.